Configure fragment settings

 Step 3

 • Size (Block)—The maximum number of packet fragments from all connections collectively that can be waiting for reassembly.
-The default is 200 fragments.
+The default value is 200 fragments.
+(One fragment equals one packet segment.)

 • Chain (Fragment)—The maximum number of packets into which a full IP packet can be fragmented.
 The default is 24 packets.
-Set this option to 1 to disallow fragments.
+Set this option to one to disallow fragments.

 Step 4